What is SCORM?

 - Captivate CAM 1.3 zip package

 3. Once your SCORM file has been uploaded the below two buttons will appear to Use SCORM Completion Rules or enable the Student time on activity.

 a.
 Use SCORM completion rules: This allows you to track if this learning unit is completed, based on the rules you have included in the SCORM file.
 Ensure your package includes all the related rules for this functionality to work properly.

 b.
 Student time on activity: This allows you to track the total time your users spend in your SCORM learning activity.
 In order for this functionality to work properly, make sure all the needed settings are configured in your SCORM file.

 - The following two functionalities are available only for SCORM but not for HTML5 files.

 - Make sure that the manifest file is included in the .zip file.
 This manifest file contains XML that describes the structure of a course both from a learner’s perspective and from a physical file system perspective and is required for the SCORM to be valid.
 Be sure to test the learning activity and see how it works before releasing it.
 Press on the Preview course player on top of your screen to preview the course and its SCORM learning units.

 - Ιf you need to capture and report users' performance into your school, you should use the Graded SCORM Package learning activity (available in the Pro Trainer plan or higher).

 - The Pro Trainer plan has 20 SCORM packages limitations and a 2GB total size limit.
-The Learning Center and higher plans have an unlimited size and an unlimited number of files.
+The Learning Center and higher plans have an unlimited size and an unlimited number of files (fair use policies apply).